-This is a guide on how to play with bots (AI) in Pokemon UNITE.
-Read on to know what bots are, how to play with bots, how to set up bot matches, and more!
+Playing with bots is a great way to practice your skills in Pokemon UNITE.
+Read on to know what bots are, how to play with bots (AI), how to set up bot matches, and more!

 List of Contents

-CPU Match is another way to play with bots.
-Here, you are paired with real people online going up against bots.
+Selecting CPU Match is another way to play with bots.
+Here, players are paired with other people to play against a team of bots.

-You can only be paired up with other people online or with friends you have invited in the lobby.
+Players can only be paired up with other people online or with friends they've invited in the lobby.
+They cannot have bots as allies, only as opponents.

 Bots are Pokemon that are controlled by an AI in place of a player.
-You can play with or against them in certain game modes.
+Players can play with or against them in certain game modes.
 Bots are labeled as Trainer during battles.

-Unlike normal online battles with other players, you can leave a bot match any time without getting penalized.
-Simply go to the System Settings tab in the settings menu and press the X button on your controller.
-Doing so will make you will end the match immediately, you do not have to surrender.
+Unlike normal online battles, players can leave a bot match any time without getting penalized.
+They can simply go to the System Settings tab after opening the in-game menu and press the press the leave match button.
+Doing so ends the match immediately, players do not have to surrender.

 |Game Modes and Rules|